ardacebi/selfie-18/README.md

 npm ci
 ```

-If you see tarball/EBADARCH/ETIMEDOUT errors on Node 18, align npm to a recent version and clear cache:
+If you see tarball/EBADARCH/ETIMEDOUT or EBADENGINE errors, align npm to a recent version and clear cache:

 ```sh
 npm i -g npm@10